wjdwls0630/khu_sensor/README.md

   - ST_SYSCMD_INIT
     In this state, opcode is transferred to spi_master for system configuration.

-		There are four conditions in this state
+		There are four conditions in this state.
 		1.r_ads_command == CM_START
 		2.r_ads_command == CM_STOP
 		3.r_ads_command == CM_RESET